Home Topics Software About Us Contact Us

 Who is Right for Credit Monitoring?

-If you decide credit monitoring is for you, Knowzy can help you choose a service.
-We offer a detailed comparison chart of the credit monitoring services offered by the three credit bureaus.
+If you decide credit monitoring is for you, our detailed comparison chart of three credit bureaus' credit monitoring services can help find one that's right for you.

 • Need Constant Access to Your Credit Reports and Scores

-Maybe your coming out of debt are using your credit score as a way to gauge your progress.
-Maybe you are worried about identity theft but consider a security freeze too drastic.
+Maybe you are worried about identity theft but consider the tougher security freeze too drastic.

 If you need access to your credit report and/or score once a month or more, credit monitoring is an economical way to buy them in bulk.